Trollface: History

 Trollface was drawn in Microsoft Paint on September 19, 2008, by Carlos Ramirez, an 18-year-old Oakland college student.
 The image was published on Ramirez's DeviantArt page, "Whynne", as part of a rage comic titled Trolls, about the pointless nature of trolling.
 Ramirez posted the image to the imageboard website 4chan, where other users began to share it.
 In the following months, Ramirez's drawing quickly gained traction on 4chan as the universal emoticon of an internet troll and a versatile rage comic character.
 From 4chan, Trollface spread to Reddit and Urban Dictionary in 2009, eventually reaching other internet image-sharing sites such as Imgur and Facebook.
 In March 2021, Ramirez announced his intention to sell a non-fungible token for Trollface.

 Usage

 Trollface shows an internet troll, someone who annoys others on the internet for their own amusement.
-The original comic by Ramirez mocked trolls; however, the image is widely used by those who troll.
+The original comic by Ramirez mocked trolls; however, the image is widely used by those who know how to troll and prank.
 Trollface has been described as the internet equivalent of the children's taunt "nyah nyah nyah nyah nyah nyah" or sticking one's tongue out.

 Copyright

 On April 8, 2015, Kotaku ran an in-depth interview article with Ramirez about his now-iconic rage comic character.
 In the article, Ramirez estimated that since registering Trolls with the United States Copyright Office on July 27, 2010, he had earned more than $100,000 in licensing fees and other payouts associated with Trollface, including from licensing for shirts emblazoned with the face being sold by the retail chain Hot Topic, with monthly revenues reaching as high as $15,000 at its peak.

-In addition, Ramirez also offered a backstory behind the removal of the video game Meme Run for Wii U for copyright infringement for including Trollface as the main character.
+In addition, Ramirez offered a backstory behind the removal of the video game Meme Run for Wii U for copyright infringement for including Trollface as the main character.
 Trollface is protected by copyright, but is not trademarked.